chloehudzik/workfront-learn.en/help/workfront-proof/review-and-approve-work/review-a-website-with-proof.md

 ---
-title: How to Review a Website with Proof
+title: Review a website with proof
 description: Learn how to open a static or interactive website proof in [!DNL  Workfront] and make comments.
 activity: use
 feature: Workfront Proof